Advanced Dog Behavior Solutions

 - Continuing education at professional conferences, such as Clicker Expo 2013, the UC Davis Dangerous Dogs Conference, and SPARCS 2014

 Michele especially enjoys working with families, encouraging a safe, yet playful household.
 Her research has focused on communication between people and dogs, and she enjoys teaching children and parents how to read dog body language and build successful relationships with their dogs.
 As a previous school teacher and professor, she knows how to create a unique environment of learning and fun for all family members, including the furry ones.

 - Instructed animal behavior courses at Columbia University

-- Master’s degree in education and a certified New York State public school teacher
+- Master’s degree in education

 - Utilizes positive reinforcement and science-based techniques, not force and intimidation